 - Property Division: Texas is a community property state that follows the rule of equitable distribution of assets.
 This means that property is separated into what was acquired during the marriage and items that each individual owned beforehand.
 Then, assets are divided according to the interests of equity, i.e., fairness.

-- Child Custody, Visitation, and Support: Texas uses the term custodianship to refer to what you may know as custody, which involves allocations of parental responsibilities and decision-making involving the child.
-Possession is the equivalent of visitation or parenting time for the nonresidential parent.
-The final divorce decree will include details on these issues, so it remains law until children become adults – and potentially longer if the order includes requirements on paying into adulthood by virtue of a child’s disability. .
+- Child Custody, Visitation, and Support: Texas uses the term conservatorship to refer to what you may know as custody, which involves allocating parental responsibilities and decision-making involving the child.
+Possession is the equivalent of visitation or parenting time for the noncustodial parent.
+The final divorce decree will include details on these issues, so it remains law until children become adults – and potentially longer if the order includes requirements on paying into adulthood by virtue of a child’s disability.

 Legal Proceedings On Divorce Decrees

 A violation of the court’s order is officially breaking the law.
-If you are in the position that you cannot comply or have experienced a substantial change in circumstances, it is wise to consider modification.
+If you have experienced a substantial change in circumstances and cannot comply with spousal or child support obligations or need to alter child custody arrangments, it is wise to consider modification.
 Just as with the original divorce proceedings, you can handle this process by agreement, through mediation, or a contested hearing.
 Your request for modification could be based on employment, relocation, or many other factors, but you should go through the legal proceedings instead of defaulting on the decree.

-Alternatively, you may be in the position that you must take enforcement action when your ex-spouse does not meet the requirements of the final divorce decree.
+Alternatively, you may have to enforce the decree if your ex-spouse violates it.
 There are multiple remedies that you may request from the court, including:

 - Delivering assets that were to be turned over to you after divorce;

 - A money judgment if assets were dissipated or destroyed or for unpaid alimony;

 - Altering the terms of custody or visitation;